Maximviktorovic2305/game/README.md

-# Who Wants to Be a Millionaire?
+# Who Wants to Be a Millionaire? (Кто хочет стать миллионером?)

 A web-based implementation of the famous quiz game "Who Wants to Be a Millionaire?" built with Next.js, Go, and PostgreSQL.
+The entire application has been translated to Russian and populated with 150 Russian questions.

 ## Features

-- 15 challenging questions to answer
+- 15 challenging questions to answer in Russian
-- Three lifelines: 50/50, Ask the Audience, and Phone a Friend
+- Three lifelines: 50/50, Ask the Audience, and Phone a Friend (all translated to Russian)
 - Prize ladder with checkpoints at question 5 and 10
 - Leaderboard to track top scores
 - Responsive design that works on all devices
+- Full backend integration with no mock data

 ## Technologies Used